 Our Work:

--JCCH is working to finish construction for a building to serve as a hub for community programs.
+-JCCH has finished construction for a building to serve as a hub for community programs.
 This building can also be used after a disaster for a maximum of 20 people to shelter.

--JCCH has consistently been providing COVID-19 awareness by passing out factual information, PPE, and presenting vaccine clinics through a partnership with Old North State Medical Society.
+-JCCH was consistently providing COVID-19 awareness by passing out factual information, PPE, and presenting vaccine clinics through a partnership with Old North State Medical Society.

 Some Previous Projects...